 |Licensure/Certification||Licensure varies by state - confirm your selected program meets state requirements; voluntary certification available|

-According to the U.S. Bureau of Labor Statistics (BLS), diagnostic medical sonographers typically hold at least an associate's degree.
-Entirely online degree programs in medical sonography are available, but relatively rare.
+According to the U.S. Bureau of Labor Statistics (BLS), diagnostic medical sonographers typically hold at least an associate's degree or bachelor's degree.
+Some of these degrees include an Associate's of Applied Science, Associate's of Science, Bachelor's of Science and Bachelor's of Diagnostic Medical Sonography.
+Entirely online degree programs in medical sonography are available, but relatively rare, because this field requires clinical work experience.
 Some states require sonographers to be professionally licensed, so when choosing a program, check the licensing requirements in your state and look for programs that count toward licensure.

 Associate's Degree for Ultrasound Technicians

 Most online associate's degree programs for ultrasound technicians emphasize ultrasound procedures, sonographic instrumentation and medical terminology.
 A 2-year online program in diagnostic medical sonography can result in an Associate of Applied Science or an Associate of Science degree.
-Some online programs also offer certificates in diagnostic medical sonography in addition to an associate's degree.
+Some online programs also offer certificates in diagnostic medical sonography.

 Distance education programs resulting in an associate's degree for ultrasound technicians are typically presented in a combination of on-campus and online classes.
 In many cases, program requirements include a clinical experience at a local hospital, imaging center or clinic.
 An online associate's degree in diagnostic medical sonography generally takes two years to complete.